jssql1234/docs-sqlacc/docs/integration/pos/membership.md

     ![19](../../../static/img/integration/pos/membership/generate-voucher1.png)

     :::tip Example
     This example will show generate voucher by redeem point, example this customer available point balance is 52,510, if you generate voucher amount is RM 10, system will auto calculate able to generate 5 x RM 10 voucher, if you generate RM 20 voucher, system will auto calculate able to generate 2 x RM 20 voucher based on the available point balance.
-In this example, I generate RM 10 voucher, system auto generated 5 x RM 10 vouchers, you can click on the print icon on right panel, to print the voucher.
+In this example, I generate RM 10voucher, system auto generated 5 x RM 10 vouchers, you can click on the print icon on right panel to print the voucher.
     :::

     ![20](../../../static/img/integration/pos/membership/generate-voucher2.png)

-    So next time when this customer come purchase, during payment, if they provide you the voucher, you can scan / key in the voucher code
+    So next time when this customer come purchase, during payment, if they provide you the voucher, you can scan/key in the voucher code

-2. Click on **voucher** , during payment
+2. Click on **voucher**

     ![21](../../../static/img/integration/pos/membership/generate-voucher3.png)

-3. Scan the voucher code / manual search the voucher number, example customer given 3 vouchers, scan / search all the vouchers, click confirm voucher
+3. Scan the voucher code/manual search the voucher number, example customer given 3 vouchers, scan/search all the vouchers, click confirm voucher

     ![22](../../../static/img/integration/pos/membership/generate-voucher4.png)